MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 As mentioned in the other articles from this series, Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection (CWP) tool that offers security recommendations, alerts, and advanced features such as [adaptive network hardening](/azure/defender-for-cloud/adaptive-network-hardening) to assist you as you progress in your cloud security journey.

 This article does not describe Defender for Cloud in detail, but it is important to understand that Defender for Cloud works based on Azure policies and logs ingested in a Log Analytics workspace.
-Once enabled on the subscriptions with your spoke VNet and associated resources, you'll be able to see recommendations to improve their security posture.
+Once enabled on the subscriptions with your spoke VNet and associated resources, you can see recommendations to improve their security posture.
 You can filter these recommendations further by MITRE tactic, Resource Group, and others.
 Consider prioritizing to resolve recommendations that have a greater impact on your organization's Secure Score.
 Here's an example.

 :::image type="content" source="media/spoke/dfc-recs.png" alt-text="Example of Microsoft Defender for Cloud recommendations." lightbox="media/spoke/dfc-recs.png":::